kora-projects/kora-docs/mkdocs/blog/en/kora-openapi-development.md

 ---

-## Generated Clients Are About Authority, Not Convenience
+## Generated Clients Are About Authority, Not Convenience { #generated-clients-authority }

 A generated HTTP client is often presented as a productivity tool because developers do not have to write URLs, serialize JSON, or switch on status codes.